nbdc-datahub/hbcd-docs/docs/changelog/pending.md

 ### 2.1 Participant Data

 For **Multiple Birth participants** (see [Cohort & Caregiver Types](../instruments/demo/visitinfo.md#cohort-caregiver-types)), family/maternal-level data is not duplicated for both siblings; the data will only be present for the Main Child across instruments.
+In the future, HBCD Main Child data will be copied to the sibling profile (e.g. HBCD Multiple Birth - Sibling) for non-child-specific elements so that users won't have to do this themselves.

 ### 2.1 Existing Study Data Updates